skulidropek/support-bot/README.md

 ### For Users:
 - Start a conversation with the bot using `/start`
 - Send your question or support request
-- Use `/history` to view your conversation history

 ### For Support Team:
 - All user messages appear in dedicated topics in the group